 Best for: Larger homes, longer blackouts, important medical gear.
 It’s a solid pick if you’re aiming for nearwholehome backup but don’t want a permanent install.

-Not for: Folks living in apartments or needing something you can carry with one hand.
+Not for: People living in apartments or needing something you can carry with one hand.

 If you’re looking for a reliable home backup solution, this is one of the best options to consider.